jiya-makhija/recipes-and-ratings/README.md

   frameborder="0"
 ></iframe>

 This table summarizes the number of recipes and their average ratings based on ingredient complexity.
 We observe that recipes classified as "Simple" (≤9 ingredients) tend to receive slightly higher average ratings compared to "Complex" recipes (>9 ingredients).
-This suggests that users might prefer recipes that require fewer ingredients, possibly because they are easier to prepare.
+This suggests that users might prefer recipes that require fewer ingredients, possibly because they are easier to prepare. <br> <br>

 <iframe
   src="assets/time_rating_pivot.html"
   width="500"
-  height="400"
+  height="300"
   frameborder="0"
 ></iframe>